Vegetarian Restaurants In Rome I Love - And You Will, Too!

 It can be tricky when you go out with serious carnivores, such as to one of Rome's oldest restaurants, Checchino, which is famous for their use of offal pretty much throughout their menu.

-And yet, I saw something a vegetarian could eat there - vegetables and cheese.
+And yet, I saw some things a vegetarian could eat there - vegetables and cheese.

 For vegans, this place would have been a bit stickier to navigate.